Manager – Ricky Sbragia

 Each side must also play at least three games at their main stadium, so there are usually three games at Old Trafford.
 These games are free for members and, usually, come at the end of the season or for big games such as the Manchester derby or the home fixture against Liverpool.

 There are two divisions in Premier League 2, with 12 teams in each.
+United are in Division Two as of 2018/19.
 Two teams are relegated from Division One each season.
 The team that finish top of Division One are champions.
 That statement seems obvious, but some youth competitions see a “final” to decide who are champions.

 Cup competition: Premier League International Cup

-Manchester United have entered this competition for the first time, having declined offers of entry in past seasons.
+Manchester United entered this competition for the first time a couple of years ago, having declined offers of entry in past seasons.

 “Teams competing in the PL International Cup will be made up of Under-23 players, aside from a maximum of three outfield players and the goalkeeper, who can be born before 1 January 1993.
 All matches are played in England.”

-Manchester City and Villarreal are the only previous winners of the tournament.
+Manchester City, Villarreal and FC Porto are the only previous winners of the tournament, with the latter winning it in the last two years.

-In 2016/17, Manchester United are in a group with Villarreal, Middlesbrough, and Sparta Prague.
+In 2018/19, Manchester United are in a very tough group with Derby County, Paris Saint-Germain and PSV Eindhoven.

 Others: Manchester Senior Cup, Lancashire Senior Cup